NoonanL/unlocoder-api/README.md

 ### Lookup UN/LOCODE

-Get timezone, coordinates, and metadata for a UN/LOCODE.
+Get timezone, coordinates, and metadata for any UN/LOCODE.
+One of the few publicly available APIs for UN/LOCODE data.

 ```
 GET /unlocodes/{code}